getbem/getbem.github.io/pages/structure/structure.md

 We proposing next way to structure you files, that will help you to adapt BEM methodology not only for CSS, but for JavaScript and even for templating!

-First, you group all CSS selectors from previous examples for `form` block in it own file: `form.css`.
+ 1. Group all CSS selectors from previous examples for `form` block in it own file: `form.css`.
 This is first step in structuring your CSS.

-Second, create a directory with block name, which files you want to group in it: `/form/` and move this file there.
+ 1. Create a directory with block name, which files you want to group in it: `/form/` and move this file there.

 Success!
 You should have this file initial file structure: